directus-labs/guest-authoring/ecommerce-directus/index.md

 3. `orders`:
    - `id`: the primary field of this collection
-   - `order_no`: A string input field, uniquely generated to identify an order.
+   - `order_no`: A string input field uniquely generated to identify an order.
    - `first_name`: A string input for first name.
    - `last_name`: A string input for last name.
    - `shipping_address`: A string input for address to ship the order to.
    - `email`: A string input for email address
    - `payment_id`:  A string input for the order payment that happened on Stripe.
    - `total_amount`: A string input for the total cost of the order
-   - `products`: A One to Many relational field that is related to the `products` collection, signifying that an order can have multiple products.
+   - `products`: A One to Many relational field related to the `products` collection, signifying that an order can have multiple products.

-   Create some items in the Categories and Products collections - [here's some sample data.]()
+   Create some items in the Categories and Products collections - [here's some sample data.](https://github.com/codejagaban/directus-ecommerce/tree/main/sample-data)

 ## Set Up a Next.js Application